 There are two things that we use Full Access for:

-Are you able to read my passwords/credit cards?
+Do you read my passwords/credit card numbers?

 No. Fleksy is private by design.
 This means we simply can’t read any of it.